satrialoka/satrialoka.github.io/_posts/2020-05-24-KL-Divergence.markdown

 $$
 </div>

-Because -KL is always negative, thus KL is always positive!
+Because -KL is always negative or equal to zero, thus KL is always positive!

 reference and further readings: